MaquinaTonta/python-projects/README.md

 # python-projects
 This is a repository where Python projects can be found.
-Enjoy and if in doubt, please ask.
+Any feedback is welcomed.